awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-databrew-job-outputlocation.md

 # AWS::DataBrew::Job OutputLocation<a name="aws-properties-databrew-job-outputlocation"></a>

-The location in Amazon S3 where the job writes its output\.
+The location in Amazon S3 or AWS Glue Data Catalog where the job writes its output\.

 ## Syntax<a name="aws-properties-databrew-job-outputlocation-syntax"></a>